-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 He pointed to that move as a step to help Virginia's economic recovery as well.

-Gov. Northam highlighted this week's announcement that Microsoft is launching a new technology hub in northern Virginia, which he said should bring 1,500 new jobs to the commonwealth.
+in northern Virginia, which he said should bring 1,500 new jobs to the commonwealth.

 Saying that Virginia is glad to have all those jobs, Northam said people should expect more big job announcements in the next few days pertaining to rural areas of Virginia.